rrooij/youtube-dl-qt/README.md

 use the binary I compiled (found in Releases).
 Be sure to give the binary execution rights.

 #### Arch Linux
-There's a PKGBUILD available in the `tools` directory.
-Feel free to upload it to the AUR.
+youtube-dl-qt is available in the [AUR](https://aur.archlinux.org/packages/youtube-dl-qt-git/).

 ### Windows
 There is an executable installer for Windows found in the releases called `setup_windows.exe`.